JJ/docker-raku-test/README.md

 Alpine.
 Pretty much everything is in there.
 Use [the package search site](https://pkgs.alpinelinux.org/) to look for the name of the package that is included in your dependencies.

+See also [the `perl6-test-openssl` container](https://cloud.docker.com/u/jjmerelo/repository/docker/jjmerelo/perl6-test-openssl), which already includes OpenSSL, one of the most depended-upon modules in the Perl 6 ecosystem.
+Use that one if it's in one of your dependencies.